 Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

-There are now a ton of bulbs that can be controlled using Alexa, including from traditional light bulb manufacturers to cheap imported brands.
+There are now a ton of smart bulbs that can be controlled using Alexa, including from traditional incandescent bulb manufacturers to cheap imported brands.

 Keep reading for our buyers guide and full product recommendations.

 If you have an existing smart home hub, you’ll want to ensure the bulbs will integrate with this whereas if you don’t yet have a hub, you’ll need to consider if you want to invest in one.

 All of the lightbulbs in this list operate either using WiFi or Zigbee.

 - WIFI: The benefit of WiFi connected devices is that you don’t need a hub, they connect directly to the router or a repeater so you’ll need to ensure it’s within range.